loriot/AzureSolutionTemplate/README.md

 #### LORIOT_API_KEY

-Key used to authenticate requests towards LORIOT servers.
+Key used to authenticate requests with LORIOT servers.

 ```
 ********************x9to